 At the 2015 Workshop SAPA Group introduced the Soundproof Cover in PUR and Preox with 3 precise goals:

 - Aesthetic and design value of the product

 - Thermal resistance

-The results were obtained thanks to the patented pending SAPA co-molding with an acoustic abatement both at high and low frequencies, the most important ones in the case of diesel engines.
+The results were obtained thanks to the patented SAPA co-molding with an acoustic abatement both at high and low frequencies, the most important ones in the case of diesel engines.

 Also in screen printing to customize plastic parts (especially covers) our customers find a number of limitations and disadvantages: the surface of the piece to be coated should be flat and this type of machining has particularly high costs.